Research output per year

 Australia

-Dr Kenneth Lee is a Senior Lecturer in Pharmacy Practice, a clinician, and a biostatistician.
+Dr Kenneth Lee is the inaugural Deputy Director of the Centre for Optimisation of Medicines within the School of Allied Health at the University of Western Australia.
+Dr Lee is also a Senior Lecturer in Pharmacy Practice, a clinician, and a biostatistician.
 He has a passion for integrating research, teaching, and practice.

 Research